Vermont: State politics

 In 1995, the state banned the spreading of manure from December 15 to April 1, to prevent run-off and protect the water.
 Therefore, farms must have environmentally approved facilities to store manure during this time frame.

 While the state voted largely Democratic, Republican governor Douglas won all counties but Windham in the 2006 election.

-A controversy dating from 1999 has been over the adoption of civil unions, an institution which grants same-sex couples nearly all the rights and privileges of marriage at the state, but not federal, level.
+In 1999 Vermont became the first U.S. state to adopt civil unions, an institution which grants same-sex couples nearly all the rights and privileges of marriage at the state, but not federal, level.
 In Baker v.
 Vermont (1999), the Vermont Supreme Court ruled that, under the Constitution of Vermont, the state must either allow same-sex marriage or provide a "separate, but equal" status for them.
 The state legislature chose the second option, by creating the institution of civil union; the bill was passed by the legislature and signed into law by Governor Howard Dean.

 In April 2009, the state legislature overrode governor Jim Douglas's veto to allow same-sex marriage, becoming the first state in the nation to legalize same-sex marriage through legislation.
 In September 2009, Vermont became the fourth state in which same-sex couples could marry.
 The previous three were Massachusetts, Connecticut, and Iowa.

 In 2007, the state's House of Representatives rejected a measure which would have legalized assisted suicide for the terminally ill, by a vote of (82–63).
 With the governor's signature on May 20, 2013, Vermont became the fourth state to pass a "death with dignity" law — the first to be passed through legislation, rather than by ballot initiative.

 Minor parties and independents flourish.
 Rules which eliminate smaller parties from the ballot in most states do not exist in Vermont.
 As a result, voters often have extensive choices for general elections.
 Among others, this more open policy enabled independents like Bernie Sanders to win election as mayor of Burlington, as a U.S. congressman, and as a U.S. senator.

 A political issue has been Act 60, which balances taxation for education funding.
 This has resulted in the town of Killington trying to secede from Vermont and join New Hampshire, due to what the locals say is an unfair tax burden.